 Kanna gave her a curious look.
 “Please tell me.”

 “It’s not worth worrying about,” the priestess said to her, shaking her head.
 “The only way to free a slave early is for a priestess to marry the slave.
 It’s a serious statement that the slave is innocent of the crime, but it requires a huge sacrifice from the priestess, because she has to immediately leave the priesthood and she can never divorce her wife.”
 She smiled with empathy.
-“So you see, it would be hard to find a priestess that would choose you over the Holy Mother.
+“So you see, it would be hard to find a priestess who would choose you over the Holy Mother.
 It’s like we’re already married to our Goddess.”

 Kanna nodded with understanding, a bit disappointed.
 In truth, she wasn’t sure if she would trade her ten years of servitude for a lifetime of marriage to a strange woman, anyway.